bpandola/advent-of-code/2020/README.md

 (I love the comments on reddit that say things like, "I knew immediately that it was Chinese Remainder Theory" 🙄)

+## Day 14: Docking Data

+This was a really fun puzzle.
+I liked that it involved bitmasking, but in a way that made it impossible (I think) to solve with actual bitmasking.
+I was able to code up solutions to both parts and run them correctly on the first try.
+I got stuck on Part 2 trying to get my combinations to work properly and ended up having to resort to using `set()` to remove the duplicates.
+I feel like I shouldn't have had to do that, but it did the trick and I got pretty decent rankings (for me) on both parts.